dbolotov/human_activity_recognition_with_vw/README.md

 1. 'Look' at the data.
 Check the types of values, ranges, etc., and if there are any quality issues.

-2. Convert the original data file to vw format and randomly order observations.
+2. Preprocess the data into appropriate format and condition.

-3. Perform training and prediction with vw.
+3. Perform training and testing.

 4. Change algorithm, parameters, etc. based on performance.